 What services are included?
 Care by a qualified provider to examine, diagnose, or treat illness or injury.
 Second opinions for any covered medical diagnosis or treatment plan.
 What is excluded?
 (Premera HMO pays 0%) Hair analysis or non-prescription medicines, such as herbal, naturopathic or homeopathic medicines or devices.
 EEG biofeedback or neurofeedback services.
-Related benefit For preventive services like wellness exams, see Preventive Care.
+Related benefit information For preventive services like wellness exams, see Preventive Care.
 For surgical procedures performed in a provider's office, surgical suite or other facility, see Surgery.
+For mental health conditions, see Mental Health Care.
+Facilities may be billed separately, see Hospital.
+Lab tests or images may be billed separately, see Diagnostic X-ray, Lab, and Imaging.